otpcr/otpcr/README.rst

 (4) criminelen (criminials)
 (5) gehandicapten (handicapped)

-Since the members of the `chamber <chamber>` and the `king <king>` were aware that these medicine are poison at the time they voted for this law and the day the Wfz law took effect (1-1-2019), i ask the prosecutor to prosecute the king for making the commiting of the above mentioned crimes (killing, torture and impotent making) possible.
+Since the members of the chamber and the king were aware that these medicine are poison at the time they voted for this law and the day the Wfz law took effect (1-1-2019), i ask the prosecutor to prosecute the king for making the commiting of the above mentioned crimes (killing, torture and impotent making) possible.